Albion, Oswego County, New York: History

-On 27 January 1829, the First Presbyterian Church was established.
+On January 27, 1829, the First Presbyterian Church was established.
 Services were held in the schoolhouse.
 This later became the First Congregational Church.
-The Union Church was established on 8 January 1834 in Sand Bank.
+The Union Church was established on January 8, 1834, in Sand Bank.
 It was shared by Presbyterians and Methodists.
 Also in 1837, the Albion Baptist Church was organized.
 The Pineville Methodist-Episcopal Church was built.
 The foundation was made with stones picked from the shores of Lake Ontario, and transported to Salmon River (now called Pineville) by wagon.
 In 1856, the Dugway Union Church was organized and a building was erected.
-The village of Sand Bank was incorporated on 21 February 1876.
-On 13 October 1885, the village was almost completely destroyed by fire.
+The village of Sand Bank was incorporated on February 21, 1876.
+On October 13, 1885, the village was almost completely destroyed by fire.
 All that remained of the business district was the Congregational Church and the Episcopal Church, which was under construction.
-On 17 February 1895, the Methodist congregation constructed a new church.
-About a month later, on 18 March 1895, Sand Bank was changed to Altmar.
+On February 17, 1895, the Methodist congregation constructed a new church.
+About a month later, on March 18, 1895, Sand Bank was changed to Altmar.

 During the summer of 1837, Albion's first post office was established.
 William Abbott became the first Postmaster, and William Worden became the first mail carrier.
 He delivered mail between Oswego, Utica and Albion.
 A building was erected in 1852 at Albion Center (on a corner of Tinker Tavern Road and County Route 22).
 This later became known as Grange Hall, and still stands today, although not in use.
 In the 1840s to 1850s, there was an influx of settlers to Albion that caused a demand for lumber which became the predominant industry because of the new construction.
 In 1850, a "plank road" was constructed between Albion and Constantia, which is now Route 13.
 Two toll gates at the village limits of Sand Bank were constructed.